 Visiting family and friends at St Peter & St James Hospice

-We are now able to accommodate daily one hour visits between 2 pm - 6 pm.
+We are now able to accommodate daily visits between 11am - 6pm.
 Covid-19 is still a significant risk to all of us, therefore please read the below conditions before visiting the hospice.

 Visiting St Peter & St James Hospice safely during the Covid-19 pandemic

 - Our visiting hours are now between 11am and 6pm daily.
 We still need to have some limitations in place to allow us to monitor who is visiting.
-Visiting outside this time is exceptional and only by appointment with the nurse in charge;
+Visiting outside this time is exceptional and only by appointment or invitation of the nurse in charge.

-- You must book weekend visits in advance before 4 pm on Friday;
+- You should book weekend visits in advance before 4pm on Friday.

 - We are required to ask all visitors to undertake a Lateral Flow Covid test twice a week.
 This means you need to book a test time in with reception and you will be asked to wait 30 minutes in your car to get your test result before you will be allowed to visit.
-If you are already testing at home via the NHS scheme or other, then we will accept email or text proof of a negative test result on the day that you are visiting or in the previous 2 days.
+If you are already testing at home via the NHS scheme or other, then we will only accept email or text proof of a negative test result on the day that you are visiting or in the previous 2 days.
 A photo of a negative test or the test itself is not sufficient proof.

-- When you arrive at the hospice, all new and returning visitors must report to reception first.
+- When you arrive at the hospice, all visitors must report to reception first.
 We are now allowing visitors to access the patient rooms through the hospice rather than using the external doors.

 - All visitors must wear face coverings at all times inside the hospice – covering your nose and mouth.
-You will be given a Personal Protective Equipment pack (PPE) before you go to your relative’s room, consisting of a surgical face mask, apron and gloves.
-Please put this on before entering the room and wear it for the duration of your visit.
-It is not OK to take your PPE off in the room or let the mask slip below your nose or wear it below your chin;
+You will be given a surgical face mask at reception.
+Masks should be removed when leaving the hospice and placed in the bin provided by the front door.
+It is not OK to take your PPE off in the room or let the mask slip below your nose or wear it below your chin.

 - If we need to deliver care to your relative during your visit, we will ask you to leave the room for the period that the nurses are delivering care.
 You can wait in the patient lounge as mentioned above.

 Please remember we may need to change our guidance in the future based on the updates we receive from the Department of Health and Social Care.